ObolNetwork/charon/testutil/compose/README.md

 - `compose clean`: Cleans the compose directory of existing files.
 - `compose auto`: Runs `compose define && compose lock && compose run`.

-Note that compose automatically runs `docker-compose up` at the end of each command.
+Note that compose automatically runs `docker compose up` at the end of each command.
 This can be disabled via `--up=false`.

 The `compose new` step configures the target cluster and key generation process.
 See `compose new --help` for supported flags.